uynitsuj/uynitsuj.github.io/_posts/2020-01-09-improved-elevated-robotic-system-and-method.md

 potential for automating processes and assisting people (i.e. the disabled and infirmed or home/industrial security), their need to navigate around objects (people, furniture, stairs, pets..) makes them expensive while still not alleviating the potential for a sense of obtrusiveness on the part of the users.
-Elevated robotics systems exist with varying mechanical designs and control mechanisms to traversal along an elevated track.
+Elevated robotics systems exist with varying mechanical designs and control mechanisms to traverse along an elevated track.
 Accordingly, it would be advantageous to provide an elevated robotic system which provides smooth and efficient traversal along an elevated track.